 Big, bold and beautiful.
-It’s not just how the gourmet sandwiches are like at Park Bench Deli, but the founders’ story too, which was where the entire operation started.
+It’s not just how the gourmet sandwiches are like at Park Bench Deli, but the story of the founders hwo went looking for trouble and founded a distinctive F&B brand” Parl Bench Deli

 Focusing On The Founders’ Individualities